Caughfee/int_soft_dev_m5_assignment/README.md

 ## Event-Driven Programming Paradigm
 This application uses an event-driven approach, meaning it reacts to user actions like typing or clicking.
 For example, if I type in the client number or click a button, it triggers specific actions like looking up details or updating the display.
 This makes the program interactive and responsive to what you do.
 I used signals like textChanged and clicked trigger methods such as on_text_changed and on_apply_transaction to update the UI or process user input.

+## Filtering
+I added a filtering system to the Account Manager software.
+So essentially, what it does is the filter gets triggered when the user clicks the Apply Filter while there is a valid value in the text box.
+Then the software iterates through every row to find if the value exists in the database.
+If it does, then it will display the row, otherwise, it does not.